Turkish involvement in the Syrian civil war: Refugees

-Criticism and concerns
+Criticism

 Targeting of Kurds and alleged collusion with Syrian extremists

 Turkey has been stated to be supporting or colluding with ISIL, especially by Syrian Kurds.
 Syrian Kurds and Turkey's main Kurdish party, HDP, said Turkey was allowing ISIL soldiers to cross its border and attack the Kurdish town of Kobanî in late 2014.
 They also stated that Islamic State snipers were hiding among grain depots on the Turkish side of the border and firing on the town.
 In addition, the Syrian Observatory for Human Rights said that the vehicle which is used in a car bombing attack at Kobanî had come from Turkish territory.
 According to journalist Patrick Cockburn, writing in late 2014, there is "strong evidence for a degree of collaboration" between the Turkish intelligence services and ISIL, although the "exact nature of the relationship ... remains cloudy".
 David L. Phillips of Columbia University's Institute for the Study of Human Rights, who compiled a list of statements saying Turkey was assisting ISIL, wrote in late 2014 that these allegations "range from military cooperation and weapons transfers to logistical support, financial assistance, and the provision of medical services".
 Several ISIL fighters and commanders said in this period that Turkey supported ISIL.
 A former ISIS member mentioned that the ISIS groups were given free rein by Turkey's army.
 He said: "ISIS commanders told us to fear nothing at all because there was full cooperation with the Turks. ...
 ISIS saw the Turkish army as its ally especially when it came to attacking the Kurds in Syria."
 Within Turkey itself, ISIL is reported to have caused increasing political polarisation between secularists and Islamists.
 A video taken in October 2014 shows Turkish soldiers fraternising with Isis fighters near Kobane.
 Turkish security forces dispersed Kurds who had gathered at the Turkish border with Syria to cross into Syria and fight with Kurdish militants against ISIS.
 Sadi Pria, a top Iraqi Kurdish official in Irbil said: "Turkey shamelessly and openly backs IS and al-Qaeda terrorists against Kurdish freedom fighters".

 Kurds say Turkey was using the US-led coalition against IS as a cover to attack the Kurdish PKK in both Turkey and Iraq, and now against the YPG in northern Syria.
 The Kurds say that Turkey 's bombardment of their positions is helping IS to attack Kurdish-held frontline areas in Syria and Iraq.
 IS militants attacked Syrian Kurdish villages south of Kobane a day after Turkey began shelling the YPG.